 - 33. Study Circles

 - 34. Wedding

 - 35. Protests

 The 35 Best Places for Making New Friends

-There are billions of people in this world, and there is no way that you've already met all of them.
-From your grocery store to the bank you visit every month, there are a large number of places where you can meet new people.
+There are billions of people in this world, and there is no way that you’ve already met all of them.
+But from your local grocery store to the bank you visit every month, there are a large number of places where you can meet new people.

 There are better chances of making a new friend at a bar than anyplace else—so do the obvious and go to a bar to meet new people.
 Be more approachable, and enjoy the experience!

 The public transport system brings a lot of people together.
 Have you seen the videos shot inside the Metro where strangers start singing pop songs together just to kill time on their long commutes?
 YouTube is filled with such videos, and it will warm your heart to see the extent to which different people connect with each other.

 We understand that when people are on buses or trains, they are often preoccupied with their various thoughts.
 Some are lost behind a book, wandering in a magical land.
 You shouldn’t disrespect their boundaries and start asking them all kinds of questions just because you think they might be interested in talking with you.
 But the next time you see someone reading your favorite book, casually strike up a conversation.
 If they show a willingness to talk with you, you can have a conversation with them.
 Then share your phone number (with consent) and lay the foundation of a good friendship started at an unexpected place.